top of page

 Barranco’s Rhythm

 In the late 1800s, Lima had three seaside resorts: Miraflores, Chorrillos, and Barranco.
-Only Barranco kept its charm.
+Only Barranco kept its character.

-For a sensory break, head to El Cacaotal and Ciclos Café on Colina Street, where Amanda Jo Wildey and Felipe Aliagacurate tastings of coffee, cacao, and wine.
+I personally discovered the depth of Peruvian coffee and cacao thanks to El Cacaotal and Ciclos Café on Colina Street, where Amanda Jo Wildey and Felipe Aliaga curate tastings of coffee, cacao, and wine.

 If you manage to secure a table at Virgilio Martínez’s Central, you may embark on a six-hour sensory journey through Peru’s ecosystems.